Hakerh400/functional/readme.md

 where `<source file name>` is the name of the file from `examples` subdirectory you want to run.<br/>
 For example: `node main.js -src addition`

-The program reads from `input.txt` file and writes to `output.txt` file.
+The program reads from the `input.txt` file and writes to the `output.txt` file.